Avenue Road, London: Buildings

-At the north end are the grade II listed block of flats and shops known as Regency Lodge (designed by Robert Atkinson and A.F.B.
-Anderson) and the grade II and architecturally notable Swiss Cottage Central Library, designed by Sir Basil Spence.
+At the north end are the Grade II listed block of flats and shops known as Regency Lodge (designed by Robert Atkinson and A.F.B.
+Anderson) and the Grade II listed architecturally notable Swiss Cottage Central Library, designed by Sir Basil Spence.

-At the south end is number 25, a detached villa built around 1830–1840 on the Portland Estate that is also grade II listed.
+At the south end is Number 25, a detached villa built around 1830–1840 on the Portland Estate that is also Grade II listed.